 The PSEMLF provides for an extensive list of products and services that may only be offered by payment or e-money institutions, as well as PISPs or AISPs.
-This means that, in practice, considering the nature and business model of most fintech companies and the services offered, they will have to qualify as one of these entities under Portuguese law (being that an entity with an e-money licence ensures that it can render all services regulated under the PSEMLF, provided that it requests an authorisation to that effect when registering with the BoP), thus having to comply with its regulatory framework.
+This means that, in practice, considering the nature and business model of most fintech companies and the services offered, they will have to qualify as one of these entities under Portuguese law (as an entity with an e-money licence ensures that it can render all services regulated under the PSEMLF, provided that it requests an authorisation to that effect when registering with the BoP), thus having to comply with its regulatory framework.

 In what concerns crowdfunding platforms, Portuguese law sets out requirements and conditions applicable to the corporate entities managing these platforms, which are subject to the CMVM's supervision when they are either collaborative equity-based or loan-based platforms.
 These management entities of crowdfunding platforms are subject to prior registry and authorisation with the CMVM.
-Their application must be accompanied by the required documentation, which includes, inter alia, the entity's corporate details, structure and beneficial ownership, the managers' identification and fit and proper documentation, business plan and model, indication of whether it should be considered a financial intermediary or an agent thereof, as well as evidence of compliance with the minimum financial requirements.
+Their application must be accompanied by the required documentation, which includes the entity's corporate details, structure and beneficial ownership, the managers' identification and fit and proper documentation, business plan and model, and an indication of whether it should be considered a financial intermediary or an agent thereof, as well as evidence of compliance with the minimum financial requirements.
 Minimum financial requirements are either (1) a minimum share capital of €50,000; (2) an insurance policy covering a minimum of €1 million per claim, and a minimum of €1.5 million in aggregate claims per year; or (3) a combination of both (1) and (2) that ensures proper similar coverage.

 ii Cross-border issues

 Payment or e-money institutions based abroad may render their services in Portugal, subject to prior authorisation and registry with the BoP.
-The applicable requirements and procedures may vary according to the state of origin, as entities based in European Union (EU) Member States can choose to render their services in Portugal through a branch registered in Portugal, through authorised agents based in Portugal (notably in what concerns e-money distribution) or under a licence granting them the freedom to provide services.
+The applicable requirements and procedures may vary according to the state of origin, as entities based in EU Member States can choose to render their services in Portugal through a branch registered in Portugal, through authorised agents based in Portugal (notably in what concerns e-money distribution) or under a licence granting them the freedom to provide services.

-Should the applying entity be based in a third-country state, it shall incorporate a branch or, alternatively, incorporate a subsidiary legal entity in Portuguese territory (by following the relevant, though more demanding, procedure).
+Should the applying entity be based in a third-country state, it shall incorporate a branch or, alternatively, incorporate a subsidiary legal entity in the Portuguese territory (by following the relevant, though more demanding, procedure).

 Digital identity and onboarding

 Portuguese citizens must have a citizenship card containing their relevant identification data, which includes a civil identification number, taxpayer number, healthcare user number and social security number (Law No. 7/2007 creating the citizenship card, as amended).
-The citizenship card proves the identity of its holder before any public or private authorities and entities, through two mechanisms:
+The citizenship card proves the identity of its holder to any public or private authorities and entities, through two mechanisms:

-- by the reading of the visible elements of the card, together with the optical reading of a reserved area of the card (this optical reading being mainly limited to state or public administration entities or services); and
+- by the reading of the visible elements of the card, together with the optical reading of a reserved area of the card (this optical reading is mainly limited to state or public administration entities or services); and

 - by means of electronic authentication.